mac-lawson/CodeHS-Vuln/README.md

 ### Severity: High

 ### Description:
-The Python script provided by the author allows the execution of arbitrary shell commands on the server-side.
+The Python script provided allows the execution of arbitrary shell commands on the server-side.
 The script takes input from the user, which is then executed using the subprocess module without any sanitization or validation.
 As a result, an attacker can inject malicious shell commands as input and execute them on the server-side.
 This can lead to unauthorized access, data theft, and other malicious activities.

 ### Impact:
 This vulnerability can allow attackers to execute arbitrary shell commands on the server-side, leading to unauthorized access, data theft, and other malicious activities.